-The Light Program is a mental health Intensive Outpatient Program that treats individuals in crisis or struggling to function on a regular basis.
-Our mental health Intensive Outpatient Program (IOP) consists of an initial individual session establishing person-centered treatment goals followed by regularly scheduled group counseling sessions that meet four times a week for a minimum of two hours and fifteen minutes.
-A qualified therapist leads the group counseling sessions and is trained to assist each client in meeting their personally pre-defined treatment goals.
+The Light Program is a mental health treatment program that supports individuals in crisis or struggling to function on a regular basis.
+Our mental health Intensive Outpatient Programs (IOP) and Partial Hospital Programs (PHP) consist of an initial individual session establishing person-centered treatment goals followed by regularly scheduled group and individual counseling sessions; individual and family sessions are provided on an as needed basis.
+A qualified therapist leads the counseling sessions and is trained to assist each client in meeting their personally pre-defined treatment goals.

-Psychiatric services are available for medication management.
-A primary goal of The Light Program is to stabilize an individual so that s/he may be able to return to healthy functioning, e.g. succeed at school/work, develop or maintain healthy interpersonal relationships, identify unhealthy patterns of thinking/behaving, learn effective coping skills to manage depression/anxiety.
+Psychiatric services are available for medication management and built in to the partial hospital programs.
+A primary goal of The Light Program is to stabilize an individual so that she or he may be able to return to healthy functioning, e.g., succeed at school or work, develop or maintain healthy interpersonal relationships, identify unhealthy patterns of thinking or behaving, and learn effective coping skills to manage depression or anxiety.

 If you would like to refer yourself or a loved one, or if you have any questions about The Light Program, please call (610) 644-6464.